 Shropshire sinkhole: These are the key steps investigators will take next following 'major incident' at Whitchurch canal

-Investigators are beginning the complex task of establishing what caused the dramatic and sudden collapse of a canal Whitchurch, Shropshire yesterday morning.
+Investigators are beginning the complex task of establishing what caused the dramatic and sudden collapse of a canal in Whitchurch yesterday morning.

 Emergency services declared a major incident after receiving reports at 4.22am on Monday of a sinkhole causing large volumes of water to escape onto land in the Chemistry area of Whitchurch.